0m364/chat_streamlit_hugchat/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Streamlit Chat with HigChat
 ```
-⬆️ (Replace above with your app's name)
+⬆️ chat me if you can
 ```

 Description of the app ...